Softwire/videojs-contrib-dash/README.md

 After cloning the repository run `npm install` in the project's root directory.
 I needed to use npm 18 for this to work.
 Build the app using `npm run build`.

-To modify the code, create a branch off the latest version called `main-<new-version-number>`, and make the code changes.
-Then change the version number in `package.json`, build, and commit the change.
+To modify the code, create a branch off `main`, make the code changes and a GitHub pull request.

-Then upload the minified (`dist/videojs-dash.min.js`) code file to s3.
+To release, tag the commit with the version number (we currently are using the Dash.JS version), then build the app, and upload the minified (`dist/videojs-dash.min.js`) code file to s3.
 Inform C5 that the cassie config will need changing to point at this new file.

 ## Getting Started